Kong/docs.konghq.com/app/docs/0.12.x/loadbalancing.md

 especially with a very small (or even 0) `ttl` value.

-- Some nameservers do not return all entries (due to UDP packet size) in those cases (for example Consul returns a maximum of 3) Kong will only use the ones provided and hence be limited.
-To mitigate this use another nameserver, use IP addresses instead of names, or make sure you use enough Kong nodes to still have all upstream services being used.
+- Some nameservers do not return all entries (due to UDP packet size) in those cases (for example Consul returns a maximum of 3) a given Kong node will only use the few upstream service instances provided by the nameserver.
+In this scenario, it is possible that the pool of upstream instances will be loaded inconsistently, because the Kong node is effectively unaware of some of the instances, due to the limited information provided by the nameserver.
+To mitigate this use a different nameserver, use IP addresses instead of names, or make sure you use enough Kong nodes to still have all upstream services being used.